[The Tardis in the Matrix] Evangelicals

 Communicating the gospel is the business we Evangelicals are in - the frame is a minor matter.
 Devising paradigms of relevance to gather the lost is surely nothing less than heresy.
 Such ignores the power of the gospel, and will inevitably foster goats instead of sheep.

 I well remember a Sydney saint, long passed to the Lord, Rev. Herb Roby.
 He served some years before me at Helensburgh.
-He was a true blue Evangelical.
-He ended up serving many years in North Queensland.
+He was a true blue Evangelical, serving many years in North Queensland.
 I met him on my Sabbatical in Braidwood, appointed as a locum for a month.
 Braidwood is High Church, and there was Herb dressed like Elvis with every bit of ecclesiastic garb he could find.
 And what did he preach on over those four services?
 A four step gospel presentation.
 The "gospel is the power of God unto salvation", not robes or civies, Prayer Book or extempore prayer, organ or band, hymn book or power-point presentation,.....

 Conclusion